 Tips for Running Effective Facebook Ads on a Tight Budget

 Running Facebook ads on a limited budget can feel like an uphill battle, but with the right strategy, you can still achieve strong results.
-Many advertisers assume that only big-budget campaigns see success, but the truth is that small, well-optimized campaigns can be just as effective.
+Many advertisers assume that only big-budget campaigns see success, but the truth is that small, well-optimised campaigns can be just as effective.

 1. Define Clear Objectives